 “It’s also important to remember that eating large amounts of fat isn’t good for us.
 All fats are energy-dense and we need to be conscious of overall fat intake in the context of a healthy diet.”

 The World Health Organization recommends we get less than 10 percent of our energy intake from saturated fats.

 All about fat

 Saturated fat raises the total cholesterol and levels of “bad” LDL (low-density lipoprotein) cholesterol in your blood.
 Saturated fats can also promote blood clotting, which can lead to heart attacks or stroke.
 Saturated fats are found in animal fats, as well as palm and coconut oil.
 In butter, the fat comes from cream.

 Trans fat raises total cholesterol and LDLs, and may also decrease your levels of “good” HDL (high-density lipoprotein) cholesterol.
 Small amounts of trans fats occur naturally in butter but harmful trans fats are formed when liquid oils are hydrogenated to harden them and make them more stable to use.
-Most table spreads contain less than one percent trans fats – a vast improvement on the eight percent some products contained in our previous surveys.
+Most table spreads now contain less than one percent trans fats – a vast improvement on the eight percent some products contained in our previous surveys.

 Polyunsaturated and monounsaturated fats are “good” fats.
 They help lower LDLs and monounsaturates are thought to raise HDLs.
 Canola, avocado and olive oils are high in monounsaturates.
 Sunflower and soya bean oils are high in polyunsaturates.